Cossacks Motorcycle Club

 The Cossacks Motorcycle Club or Cossacks MC are an American outlaw motorcycle club.
 Said to be one of the largest outlaw biker groups in the state of Texas, they are best known for their conflicts with the rival Bandidos Motorcycle Club - most notably, the 2015 Waco shootout which left seven members of the group dead.
-They are said to be the second-largest biker club in the state of Texas.
+The Cossacks MC are allegedly the second-largest biker club in the state of Texas.

 History

 The Cossacks Motorcycle Club was founded in Tyler, Texas in 1969 by a group of six bikers: Earl Swift, Charles Hanks, Butch Cheatham, Paul Henley, Tom Eliason and Carl Blair.
-The club was named after historical Cossack Horsemen of the Russian Empire.
+The club was named after historical Cossack horsemen of Ukraine and southern Russia.
 Membership eventually grew in number, with many chapters being established across the state of Texas.